 What happens to my damaged car in a personal injury claim?

 Whether our client’s vehicle is repaired or considered a total loss (where the cost of repairs exceeds the retail value of the vehicle), the property damage claim is often paid by the at-fault driver’s insurance company promptly following the collision.
-While the personal injury law firm of Allen & Allen provides advice to our clients to help facilitate this transaction, rarely is a lawsuit required to resolve a property damage claim.
+While we provide advice to our clients to help facilitate this transaction, rarely is a lawsuit required to resolve a property damage claim.
 However, sometimes some hard bargaining is required to get the insurance company to pay what they should pay.
-(Generally, our Law Firm takes no fee for assisting with property damage settlements).
+Generally, our firm takes no fee for assisting with property damage settlements.

-Why, then, during the trial of one’s personal injury claim is evidence permitted of the property damage caused by the collision when that loss has already been paid?
+Why, then, during the trial of one’s personal injury claim, is evidence permitted of the property damage caused by the collision, when that loss has already been paid?
 The answer is that the extent of the property damage provides some helpful information about the forces of impact which caused the plaintiff’s injuries.
 Our Virginia Supreme Court has expressly authorized the introduction of property damage photographs into evidence at trials for personal injury cases for this purpose.

 Consequently, where only minor damage occurs to the vehicles in a collision, defense lawyers for the at-fault driver’s insurance company often show photographs of the vehicles at trial and argue to the jury that the plaintiff could not be hurt seriously, if at all, by such a minor impact.

 Conversely, where property damage is significant, plaintiffs’ lawyers present photographs showing the damaged vehicle to a jury to provide supporting evidence to prove that the plaintiff’s injuries were caused by the crash.
 Hence, the old saying that “a picture is worth a thousand words” holds true.

 Should I take photos of the damage after the car accident?